 This new garden was created to combine natural fauna of the area with sculpture art.
 It’s different from Majorelle Garden but any art and garden lovers can appreciate this spot.
 Anima offers timed entrances so that it’s never too overcrowded.
 They operate a shuttle too and from the city as well – reservations are required.

 Contrary to what you might find online, Marrakech is not in the Sahara Desert – it’s not even close.
 If you’re seeking a desert experience you can visit the Agafay Desert which is just outside Marrakech.
-Le Pause and Scarabeo are two camps that are in the desert.
-They both have the opportunity to visit for just a day or spend the night in a tent.
-Both offer meals as well as activities.
-Call ahead and make a reservation even for day visits.
+Read More: Can’t Get to the Sahara?
+Visit the Agafay Desert!

 Love animals?
 Pay a visit to Jarjeer mule and donkey refuge.
 The owners of the refuge wanted to create a space to save the working animals of Marrakech when they were no longer useful to their owners.
 Sadly, many animals are simply abandoned when they can no longer work but here, they’ve found a home.
 Visitors can come, be with the animals, or take a walk with them in the foothills.
 There’s no fee to visit but any donations are welcome to help care for the animals.